Overview of the Value Gradient Method and Examples of Algorithms and Implementations

 1. response to non-stability:

 • Experience Replay: A method for learning by reusing past experiences.
-It stabilizes mini-batch learning and improves learning convergence.
+It stabilizes mini-batch learning described in “Overview of mini-batch learning and examples of algorithms and implementations” and improves learning convergence.

 • Target Network: A method to improve learning stability by preparing another network and updating it at regular intervals in the calculation of target values.